By Leo Babauta

 - Participated in NaNoWriMo and wrote 108,000 words for my novel.

 - Helped Guampedia raise funds, developed its new site for WordPress, and helped it successfully relaunch using the new platform.

-- Created (with Mary Jaksch) the A-List Blogging Bootcamps and successfully held the first bootcamp with over 100 awesome bloggers.
+- Created a blogging bootcamp with over 100 awesome bloggers.

 It’s been a great year.
 And for that, I thank all of you, my wonderful readers.
 You’ve given me more than you know, and I’m extremely humbled and grateful.

 And so, without further ado, here are the best Zen Habits posts of 2009:

 - Breathe.
 Breathing can transform your life.
 One of my favorite all-time posts.

 - The Habit Change Cheatsheet: 29 Ways to Successfully Ingrain a Behavior.
 The best Zen Habits habit change tips all together in one cheatsheet, for those new to the blog and for those who could use the reminders.